-Designated Safeguarding Lead (DSL) Sue Belton Deputy Designated Safeguarding Lead(s) Miranda Wickland Our local contact numbers are: Safeguarding of children concerns (Children living in Lincolnshire) 01522 782111 Lincolnshire's Children's Services Customer Service Centre for reporting concerns and Early Help Team for Advice Emergency Duty Team 01522 782333 (6pm-8am + weekends and Bank Holidays) Safeguarding of children concerns (Children living in other Authorities) Allegations against /concerns about adult(s) colnshire Local Authority ignated Officers (LADO) Working with children Staff must report concerns to the Hhead teacher or in the event of concerns about the Hhead teacher concerns must be reported to the Chair of Governors.
-015 ael Powis, Kim Murray & Ildiko Kiss 22 554674 2 LADO@lincolnshire.gov.uk ad/Chair must contact LADO to discuss concerns & course of action.
-Police (Emergency) Police (Non-Emergency) 999 101 Safeguarding Cluster Schools for advice around Fox m Shucksmith guardinginschools@lincolnshire.gov.uk
+Designated Safeguarding Lead (D SL) Ed Anderson Deputy Designated Safegua Lead(s) Miranda Wickland Linda Storr Our local contact numbers are: Safeguarding of children concerns (Children living in Lincolnshire) Lincolnshire's Children's Services Customer Safeguarding of children concerns (Children living in other Authorities) Please add in relevant authority contact numbers if applicable as concerns for children need to be reported to the local authority in which the child resides (or state n/a) Allegations against /concerns about adult(s) working with children Staff must report concerns to the Head teacher or in the event of concerns about the Head teacher concerns must be reported to the Chair of Governors.
+Lincolnshire Local Authority Designated Officers (LADO) Paul Fisher, Kim Murray, Ildiko Kiss and Fiona Watters 01522 554674 LSCP LADO@lincolnshire.gov.uk The Head/Chair must contact LADO to discuss concerns & course of action.
+Police (Emergency) Police (Non-Emergency) 999 101 Safeguarding Cluster Please add in relevant contact details, if applicable, of any safeguarding cluster(s) that you are a part of (or state n/a) LCC Safeguarding in Schools for advice around safeguarding policy, audits, Ruth Fox Stefanie Knox safeguardinginschools@lincolnshire.gov.uk